Analysis on Public’s Response Toward Bus Reform Policy in Indonesia Considering Latent Variables

-Banda Aceh, the capital of Aceh Province, is one of the medium sized cities with the population around 259,913 inhabitants .
+Banda Aceh, the capital of Aceh Province, is one of the medium sized cities with a population around 259,913 inhabitants .
 As with many medium cities in Indonesia, to date, the city has been urbanizing speedily and has experienced considerable changes in growing economy and motorization.
 Modern motorized society faces several externalities due to traffic congestion such as unwarranted travel times, air pollution, unnecessary energy consumption, and driver frustration .
-These congestion-manifested problems have also extended to the city of Banda Aceh as extraordinary growth in motorization has taken place.
+These congestion-manifested problems have also extended to the city of Banda Aceh, as extraordinary growth in motorization has taken place.
 Accordingly, the government of Aceh needs to act strategically to deal with motorization related problems.

 Like many other rapidly growing cities in Indonesia, the city center of Banda Aceh has not run away from the influences of impecunious public transportation services such as insufficient quality of services, lack of safety for passengers, and inefficient capacity.
-Moreover, the city’ public transportation is essentially served by so-called vans “labi-labi” and small buses with capacities of about 10 and 35 passengers, respectively.
+Moreover, the city's public transportation is essentially served by so-called vans “labi-labi” and small buses with capacities of about 10 and 35 passengers, respectively.
 Furthermore, the current public transportation system is unsuccessful in coping with the growing spatial and demographics of the city.
 People have difficulties in accessing the basic requirements of transportation services.
 Admittance to quality public transportation services is exceptionally problematic, and this is an essential problem for residents especially low-income commuters’ needs for adequate access to public transport as basic municipal facilities.

-To deal with the poor public transport services, the government have designed a proposal for the bus reform policy.
+To deal with the poor public transport services, the government has designed a proposal for the bus reform policy.
 That is, the government aims to replace conventional public transport into a more convenient bus system by changing technology and system operation.
 The bus reform called“Trans Koetaradja” is a new technology and bus system with a capacity of 60 passengers equipped with an air conditioner, providing more comfort to the passengers.
 The needs of public transport reforms are to achieve efficiency and sufficiency.
-However, in particular for developing countries such as Indonesia, public transport reforms have to meet other goals namely affordable, accessibility, and convenience.
+However, in particular for developing countries such as Indonesia, public transport reforms have to meet other goals namely affordability, accessibility, and convenience.

 It is observed that travel behavior changes are substantially related to psychological motivations.
 In this regards, there are countless studies attempting to comprehend the subjective intentions that affect the public in supporting specific transport policies.
 For instance, Eriksson et al. verified that the individual’s subjective indicators related to problem awareness, policy fairness, and perceived effectiveness are documented as a vital aspect distressing the acceptability of transport pricing proposal.
-Furthermore, Fujii and Gärling et al. established that the emotional intention related to infringement of freedom, policy fairness, problem awareness, and perceived effectiveness have directly and indirectly contributed to the acceptance of the policy.
-These psychological aspects indicate that a wide range of psychological motivations explains the acceptability of transport policies.
+Furthermore, Fujii and Gärling et al. established that the emotional intention related to infringement of freedom, policy fairness, problem awareness, and perceived effectiveness has directly and indirectly contributed to the acceptance of the policy.
+These psychological aspects indicate that a wide range of psychological motivations explain the acceptability of transport policies.

 In the context of developing country perspectives, Sugiarto et al. [11-13] scrutinized citizen’s choice behaviors by taking into consideration observed and unobserved variables.
-They revealed that unobserved factors namely recognition to the proposed policy, the fairness of the system, awareness of the congestion-related problems and inhibition of freedom of movement have significant encouragement on acceptance’s determinant to transport pricing measures in Jakarta.
+They revealed that unobserved factors, namely recognition to the proposed policy, the fairness of the system, awareness of the congestion-related problems and inhibition of freedom of movement have significant encouragement of acceptance determinant to transport pricing measures in Jakarta.
 Moreover, Joewono and Kubota revealed that there is a substantial association between global satisfaction and devotion to use public transport services.
 An investigation by Fujii and Van found that the psychological determinants to the habit of using bus system in Ho Chi Minh City (HCMC) city were unobserved factors such as moral concerns and the perceiving of the service quality, and they concluded that grounded on psychological variables, the mobility management actions may well be functional in encouraging people to use the bus.

 The Stated Preference (SP) experimental of Louviere et al. [17-19] has been implemented in our study.
 The SP method is extensively used in transport modeling particularly to analyze travel behaviors [20-22].
 The SP was employed to design a questionnaire survey in this work.
 The target respondents were commuters, commercial visitors and employees within Trans Koetaradja lines.
-It should be noted that the questionnaire was distributed among bus riders and people who live in the surrounding area within the bus lines.
+It should be noted that the questionnaire was distributed among the bus riders and people who live in the surrounding area within the bus lines.
 The proportion of the targeted samples of respondents can be seen in Table (1).
-The Trans Koetaradja trial run is within the city of Banda Aceh, as shown in Fig. (1) The target area of this study is line number 1 (red), 3 (dark blue), and 4 (yellow) of Trans Koetaradja, as shown in Fig. (2).
+The Trans Koetaradja runs on trial within the city of Banda Aceh, as shown in Fig. (1) The target area of this study was line number 1 (red), 3 (dark blue), and 4 (yellow) of Trans Koetaradja, as shown in Fig. (2).
 Above mentioned bus lines are major urban roads that experience traffic congestion, particularly during peak hours.